Availability Modes (Always On Availability Groups)

 In Always On availability groups, the availability mode is a replica property that determines whether a given availability replica can run in synchronous-commit mode.
-For each availability replica, the availability mode must be configured for either synchronous-commit mode or asynchronous-commit mode.
+For each availability replica, the availability mode must be configured for either synchronous-commit mode, asynchronous-commit, or configuration only mode.
 If the primary replica is configured for asynchronous-commit mode, it does not wait for any secondary replica to write incoming transaction log records to disk (to harden the log).
 If a given secondary replica is configured for asynchronous-commit mode, the primary replica does not wait for that secondary replica to harden the log.
 If both the primary replica and a given secondary replica are both configured for synchronous-commit mode, the primary replica waits for the secondary replica to confirm that it has hardened the log (unless the secondary replica fails to ping the primary replica within the primary's session-timeout period).

 If primary's session-timeout period is exceeded by a secondary replica, the primary replica temporarily shifts into asynchronous-commit mode for that secondary replica.
 When the secondary replica reconnects with the primary replica, they resume synchronous-commit mode.

 Always On availability groups supports two availability modes—asynchronous-commit mode and synchronous-commit mode, as follows: